ewoh7nix/dkatalis/README.md

 - Debian >= 11

 ## HOWTO
+This is the Ansible playbook to provision and deploy elasticsearch service into AWS EC2 instances.

-As we run the Elasticsearch service on AWS EC2 instance, you may need to adjust some variables on `inventory/group_vars` directory based on your setup on AWS.
+The playbook is using AWS dynamic inventory, so that reduce maintaining static inventory due to frequent changes on AWS resources, like ip address, instances, etc. You will need an AWS Keys stored in ~/.aws/credentials or environment variable to use this playbook.
+And as we run the Elasticsearch service on AWS EC2 instance, you may need to adjust some variables on `inventory/group_vars` directory based on your setup on AWS.

 ### Run the Ansible playbook
 Provision EC2 instance: